William Sprague IV: U.S. Senate

 Retiring from the governor's office in 1863, he was elected by the state Senate to two six-year terms as US Senator from Rhode Island, taking office on March 4, 1863, and serving until March 3, 1875.

 He served as chairman of the committees on public lands and on manufactures and as a member of the committees on commerce and on military affairs.

 Military service

 As the Civil War approached, Sprague promised U.S. President Abraham Lincoln the support of Rhode Island.
-Upon Lincoln's call for volunteers in April 1861, a brigade of two infantry regiments was raised by Rhode Island.
+Upon Lincoln's call for volunteers in April 1861, a brigade of two infantry regiments was raised by Rhode Island, with Sprague organizing the First Rhode Island Regiment, and loaning the state $100,000 to outfit it, while his brother supplied 96 horses for the artillery brigade.

 Sprague, believing that the war would last only 48 hours, accompanied the Rhode Island brigade, under the command of Colonel Ambrose Burnside, in the First Battle of Bull Run on July 21, 1861.
 During the battle, while Sprague acted as an aide to General Burnside, his horse was shot from under him.
 The Confederate victory made it clear to Sprague that the war would last longer than two days.
 Although he was offered a commission as a brigadier general of Volunteers on August 9, 1861 (with a date of rank of May 17, 1861), he declined the appointment to focus on his duties as governor.